-- 1. In the navigation pane, expand the Configuration > Edit folders. - 2.
+- 1. In the navigation pane, expand Configuration > Edit. - 2.
 Click Power Supply.

 Details Field Descriptions

 Use the data in the following table to use the Details tab.

 Name Description

 ld Specifies the ID number.

 This field is not supported on all hardware platforms.

 Туре Describes the type of power used.

 Description Provides a description of the power supply.